etases/EduBlock.Report/Requirement.md

   * Teacher is assigned to the class.
   * Teacher is in the class.
   * Student is in the class.
-* **Postconditions:** System save student's records to teacher's computer.
+* **Post Conditions:** System save student's records to teacher's computer.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
   * On dashboard (*classroom list*) Teacher click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
-  * Teacher click "Students".
+  * Teacher clicks "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
-  * Teacher click "Details" (icon) on actions column.
+  * Teacher clicks "Details" (icon) on actions column.
-  * System show student details.
+  * System shows student details.
-  * Teacher scroll down to "Record" section.
+  * Teacher scrolls down to "Record" section.
-  * Teacher choose class to print.
+  * Teacher chooses class to print.
-  * Teacher click "Print Record" button at Record session of student profile.
+  * Teacher clicks "Print Record" button at Record session of student profile.
-  * System show print preview of student's records.
+  * System shows print preview of student's records.
-  * Teacher click "Save" button.
+  * Teacher clicks "Save" button.
-  * System save student's records to teacher's computer.
+  * System saves student's records to teacher's computer.
-  * Teacher then use printer to print saved file.
+  * Teacher then uses printer to print saved file.
 * **Alternate Flow:**
-  * On save, teacher click "Cancel" to cancel the save.
+  * On save, teacher click "Cancel" to cancel save process.

 ##### UC-42 Subject teacher change student's score of their subject